ikbenpinda/cheatsheets/git.md

 ##### When you need to adjust the timestamp on your commits so no one sees you're just slacking all day until 2AM:

     git commit --date YYYY-MM-DDTHH:mm:ss

+##### When you need to find the interns fuckup from 2 years ago:

+    git log --graph --all --decorate --stat -- YOUR_FILENAME_HERE